RaJah239/test/README.md

 - Made the Lottery Corner generate a lucky number daily instead of weekly.
 - Swarm system reworked to trigger by talking to NPC daily.
 Swarms include Gen 1 and 2 starters, all baby Pokémon and Ditto.
 - Move Relearner
-- Smashed rock may contain items.
+- Smashed rocks may contain items.
 - Gen 1 fossils added and a way to revive them.
 - Name Rater can change traded Pokémon’s nicknames.
 - Trade Back Kid added in Ecruteak to evolve all Pokémon that require it.